Download Our Comprehensive Real Estate Listing Checklist For Agents And Brokers

 However, listing and selling a property is hard work and can become complex for both agents and brokers.

-In this article, we’ll unpack all the steps you must take to list and sell a property.
-You can also check out our buyer’s template checklist.
+In this listing agent checklist, we explain all the steps you must take to list and sell a property.

-Prospective listing
+1. Prospective listing

 This is where you sell your capabilities and encourage sellers to choose to work with you during a listing appointment.

-Prepare the listing presentation
+Prepare a killer listing presentation

 A good listing presentation tells clients why they should choose to list their home with you and not sell it themselves or go to another agent.